Brav68e/Katarenga/documentations/technical_doc.md

 - Generation of the tile grid
 - Initial placement of regions and pawns
 - Initialization of each tile's properties (color, type, region)
+- Read all the available regions stored on our local JSON ressource file

 #### Usage Example:
 When starting a new game, the main function of this module is called to generate the board adapted to the chosen mode.